 - We draw up an agreement with you and the employer and consult the union.
 The agreement defines what tasks you are to have and what kind of support and guidance you need.
 If you study in parallel with the employment, this will also be described in the agreement.

 - The employer is then responsible for ensuring that you get started and that you are given the guidance you need.

 You are entitled to the pay and employment benefits that are defined in the employer's collective agreement or that are equivalent to the pay levels of the industry.
 However, an introductory job does not give any right to unemployment benefit.

-You are covered by the employment protection regulated in the industry’s collective agreement, but the lagen om anställningsskydd (LAS) does not apply to introductory jobs.
+You are covered by the employment protection regulated in the industry’s collective agreement, but some parts of the Employment Protection Act (LAS) do not apply to introduction jobs.

 How to take the next step

 Prepare yourself to explain why the support could increase your job opportunities.

 We review your situation together.
 An employment officer assesses whether the support is a good way to increase your job opportunities.

 What support we can offer you depends on what your situation looks like.
 Who is entitled to any kind of support is ultimately regulated by the government.